KenKundert/abraxas/README.rst

 On Redhat-based systems you can get these dependencies by running ./yum.sh.

+If you would like to run the tests, you will also need the messenger package from my github account (https://github.com/KenKundert/messenger.git).

 Installing Prerequisites in Arch Linux with Pacman
 --------------------------------------------------
 Abraxas requires the following Arch Linux packages to fully function (run these